How to Help an Opiate Addict

 Opiates are any drugs that are derived from the opium poppy.
 Effectively, all opiates affect the body in the same way.
 Opiates are prescribed for treating moderate to severe pain, such as post-operative pain, back pain etc. They can also produce euphoria, which makes them potentially addictive if used over longer periods of time.
+Opiate overdose accounted for more deaths in 2014 than car accidents (Rudd, 2016).
 Consequently, they should be prescribed sparingly and only when absolutely necessary.

 Approaching a Loved One About Opiate Addiction

 Common losses that make an addicted person see the need for treatment are the destruction of important relationships (with spouses or children, for example), significant health problems, financial devastation, and loss of freedom (e.g., going to jail).
 As you talk to your loved one, you can empathetically and non-judgmentally bring up some of the major losses you've seen them endure due to their substance use.
 Avoid blaming your loved one for these losses and instead place your focus on your concern for them and the need for treatment.

 Express that you're here for them and that you're on your side, but make it clear you won't be enabling their drug or alcohol abuse.

 You can also talk about what you and others who love them have lost during their addiction and lay out clear boundaries you expect them to respect from this point forward.
 Express that you're here for them and that you're on your side, but make it clear you won't be enabling their drug or alcohol abuse anymore, if you have been.